 - Friends and family who support the decision to care for children in need.

-- Solid couples who can model what a healthy relationship looks like and how to resolve conflict in a positive and constructive manner.
+- Solid couples who can model what a healthy relationship looks like and how to resolve conflict positively and constructively.

 - Friends or family with children the same age as the child in care.